AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/installation.md

    aio app run
    ```

   By default, the app runs on `localhost:9080`.
-If the port is not available,check the console logs for the correct port.
+If the port is not available,check the console logs for the updated port.

   The UI is served locally, but actions are deployed and served from Adobe I/O Runtime.
 To start a local serverless stack and also run your actions locally, use the `aio app run --local` option.